nevenc/spring-ai-workshop/workshop/content/07-retrieval-augmented-generation/index.md

 ---
-title: (Optional) Retrieval-Augmented Generation or RAG
+title: Retrieval-Augmented Generation or RAG
 ---

 **Retrieval-Augmented Generation** or **RAG** is an advanced AI technique